MicrosoftDocs/msteams-docs/msteams-platform/bots/Universal-bot-action-model/Develop-universal-bot-action-model.md

 | userIds | Array<string> | Yes | An array of `MRIs` of users for whom auto refresh must be enabled. |

 >[!IMPORTANT]
 > If the `userIds` list property is not included in the refresh section of the card, the card is not automatically refreshed.
 Instead, a button is displayed to the user to manually refresh the card.
 This is because channels in Teams can include a large number of members.
 If many members are all viewing the channel at the same time, an unconditional automatic refresh would result in many concurrent calls to the bot.
-To avoid this, the `userIds` property must always be included to identify which users must get an automatic refresh, with a maximum of five user IDs currently being allowed.
+To avoid this, the `userIds` property must always be included to identify which users must get an automatic refresh, with a maximum of five user IDs.

 >[!NOTE]
 > The `userIds` property is ignored in Outlook, and the refresh property is always automatically honored.
 There is no scale issue in Outlook because users view the card at different times.